rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     ![new-panel](./images/new-panel.png)

-5. With the new panel on our dashboad, let's see it in action by killing off some pods in our namespace
+5. With the new panel on our dashboard, let's see it in action by killing off some pods in our namespace

     ```bash
     oc delete pods -l app.kubernetes.io/instance=pet-battle-api -n ${TEAM_NAME}-test